svenvh/pntools/README.md

 Adding New Tools
 ----------------
+We recommend the coding guide written by [Applied Informatics](http://www.appinf.com/download/CppCodingStyleGuide.pdf) throughout the development process in pntools.

 1. Open up `Makefile.am` and add appropriate `_LDADD`, `_SOURCES` lines.
 Add the tool
    executable name to `bin_PROGRAMS`.
 2. Rerun `autogen.sh`, `configure` and `make`.